llpeterson/security/problem.md

 *viruses*, which are spread by the transmission of infected files.
 Infected machines can then be arranged into *botnets*, which can be used to inflict further harm, such as launching DoS attacks.

-Although the Internet was designed with the redundancy to survive problems such as the disruption of a link or router, it was not originally designed to provide the kind of security we have been discussing.
-Internet security mechanisms have essentially been patches.
-If a comprehensive redesign of the Internet were to take place, integrating security would likely be the foremost driving factor.
-That possibility makes this chapter all the more pertinent.

-There are many tools today for securing networked systems, ranging from various forms of cryptography to specialized devices such as firewalls.
-This chapter introduces these tools with a particular focus on the use of cryptographic methods to improve network security.
-Improving the security of networks continues to be a field of rapid change and considerable research effort.